 What is Basal Body Temperature?

-Basal body temperature (BBT) is the technical name for your body's resting temperature.
-It is typically measured first thing in the morning.
+Basal body temperature (BBT) is the technical name for your body's temperature at rest.
 Since our body temperature closely reflects our body's metabolic rate (think of how slowly we burn energy when sleeping compared to when we are running), it is a useful way of measuring our body's resting metabolism.

 Temperatures can be taken orally, vaginally or under the armpit.
 Each has its pros and cons so experiment with what works for you.
 Be sure to chart an entire cycle using only one method though since temperatures vary across different locations of the body and can thus interfere with getting an accurate picture of your body’s ovulatory shift.